-- Housing Supply: The delivery of approximately 1,300 new dwellings which are well-located with immediate access to retail services, health, education, leisure, community facilities, open space and public transport is a significant public benefit which aligns with the clear commitments of the NSW Government to facilitate housing in suitable locations which are well-serviced by existing infrastructure. - Housing Diversity: Existing and new housing stock within the Illawarra region is predominantly detached housing with 3-4+ bedrooms, however, the number of 1 and 2-person households is rapidly increasing.
+- Housing Supply: The delivery of approximately 1,300 new dwellings facilitated by the increased height limit which are well-located with immediate access to existing and future retail services, health, education, leisure, community facilities, open space and public transport is a significant public benefit which aligns with the clear commitments of the NSW Government to facilitate housing in suitable locations which are well-serviced by existing infrastructure.
+As outlined in the joint media release by the Premier and the Minister for Planning and Public Spaces on 7 December 2023, NSW is experiencing a 'housing crisis' and the NSW Government is committed to addressing this crisis "by rebalancing housing growth across the state with a focus on well-located homes close to transport, jobs and existing infrastructure".
+The Rezoning Pathways Program, including the State Assessed Planning Proposal program which includes this Planning Proposal, is one of the tools being employed by the NSW Government to address the crisis.
+The Planning Proposal will facilitate the delivery of well-located housing with immediate access to existing and future retail, business, health and education services, local urban and green public open spaces, and direct access to frequent public transport. - Housing Diversity: Existing and new housing stock within the Illawarra region is predominantly detached housing with 3-4+ bedrooms, however, the number of 1 and 2-person households is rapidly increasing.
 The supply of smaller, well-located dwellings suitable for these households, and other households who are unable to afford current housing stock, is a critical public benefit in meeting the future housing needs of the community.
+By catering to the accommodation needs of a wider range of households, the increase in housing diversity will also promote a more diverse population for greater social vibrancy and inclusion.